Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 Registration

-Please note: Placement is not guaranteed if you register after December 3, so make sure you register on time.
-You will hear which course(s) you are registered for before December 15
+Please note: Placement is not guaranteed if you register after June 10, so make sure you register on time.
+You will hear which course(s) you are registered for before the end of June

 For questions about registration, please contact us at: honours-iis@uva.nl.